ArthurLee-cube/Extended-Research-Program/README.md

 ### Step 5: `notebooks/04_bank_level_TDABM_robustness_pyballmapper.ipynb`

 Builds the branch-level neighbourhood-characteristics space from the same 30 Census features.
 The main manually selected radius is 7.0, and the baseline landmark seed is 42.
-It repeats the reduced-variable, expanded-variable and 50% majority-rule landmark-order checks used in the area analysis.
+It repeats the reduced-variable, expanded-variable and landmark-order checks used in the area analysis.

 ### Step 6: `notebooks/tdabm_method_appendix_figures.ipynb`

-Generates the synthetic diagrams used to explain greedy cover construction, conversion of the overlapping cover into a graph, and the effect of changing epsilon.
+Generates the synthetic diagrams used to explain TDABM method and graph construction.
+Explain the effect of changing epsilon.
 It does not use the empirical Census or branch records and may be run independently.

 Notebooks can be opened from either the package root or the `notebooks` directory.
 All paths are resolved relative to the package root.
 No code refers to the author's original `C:\Users\...` location.

-## 6. Required input files
+## 4. Required input files

 ### England and Wales Census 2021